 Your studies will continue with learning about animal production, trauma management, disease processes, diagnosis, management and prevention.
 This part of the course also integrates learning of pathological processes with the food industry, zoonotic disease and public health.
 Personal and professional skills are expanded to incorporate business skills and entrepreneurship.

-The final year consists of a series of Clinical Practice Modules that comprise small-group clinical teaching in a hospital/practical/laboratory situation at our Clinical Associates.
-Teaching and learning is based upon observation, discussion and practical experience.
-At each institution students are under the supervision of University academic staff placed at, and working within, the institution.
+The final year consists of a series of Clinical Practice Modules.
+These are small group based and take place in hospital, practical or laboratory settings at our Clinical Associates.
+Teaching and learning is observation, discussion and practical based, with supervision from a University academic staff member placed at, and working within, the institution.
 This means you will always have a familiar face to support you during the clinical rotations.
-They are aware of the curriculum and what the learning aims are, aligning your clinical education to what you have studied in the classroom.
+Associates will also be aware of the curriculum and what the learning aims are, enabling your clinical education to align to what you have studied in the classroom.

 During the placement year, you will experience first and second opinion cases.
-We chose to work with associates rather than have our own referral hospital to make sure our students had exposure to a varied case-load.
+We chose to work with associates rather than have our own referral hospital to make sure you gain exposure to a varied case-load.

 You will experience:

 - livestock production systems